ktt-ol/spacestatus/README.md

 grunt serve
 ```

+## MQTT
+Used to get space status updates and publishes changes.
+For the main door or the Space in general we have the following states:
+* none      - space is closed, nobody must be inside
+* keyholder - space is closed, keyholder is inside
+* member    - space is open, but only for members
+* open      - space is open, guests may ring the bell
+* open+     - space is open, everyone can open the door

 ### ToDos
 - [ ] Calculate a proper Rain value by using the delta Value of the last X Minutes.
 (A delta of 1 means 0,3 mm rain.)